About Me

 As a member of NJEA’s Congressional Contact Committee, I made several trips to Washington, D.C. to lobby our federal legislators.
 We met with members on both sides of the aisle, and through these trips I learned how to have constructive dialogue about educational issues with people whose political views I disagreed with.
 If you’re interested, ask me sometime about my first meeting with Representative Leonard Lance.

 I’ve been a runner on and off throughout my life.
-I’m currently training to run the Chicago Marathon this October.
+I’ve run over half a dozen marathons, and I’ve been on a running streak since November 30, 2021.
 Most days, you’re liable to catch me running the trails at South Mountain Reservation or the loop around the Orange Reservoir.
 I’m a member of the Essex Running Club, and I’m looking forward to the return of the STOP for Nikhil 5k Race this September.

-I live in the St. Cloud neighborhood with my wife, our three kids, our cat, and our dog.
+I live in the St. Cloud neighborhood with my wife, our two youngest kids, our cat, and our dog.
+Our oldest cat, Apollo, recently passed.
 My older sister lives in Gettysburg, PA, and she and her husband are both college professors.
 My parents are retired, and they only recently left our home in Edison to move to Jackson.